dfo-gulf-science/CADI/cheatsheets/linux/cdos_linux.md

 - Make sure the version you want to use is actually installed (see above)
 - Open up a terminal (`Ctrl` + `Alt` + `T`) and type the following: `nano ~/.profile`
 - Update the following line: `export RSTUDIO_WHICH_R=/opt/R/x.x.x/bin/R` where `x.x.x` is the version you want to be using
-- See note below for explanation, but you will have to physically log onto the computer (i.e., not via remote desktop connection tool) once for the changes to take place.
+- Log out and log back in.

 **Note to the geeks**: There is a complication when accessing ubuntu desktop via windows remote connection.
-The .profile file is not sourced / re-sourced when a session is opened via the remote connection tool.
-Manual log in appears to be necessary to instantiate the `.profile` file.
+The .profile file is not sourced / re-sourced.